brendanhasz/brendanhasz.github.io/_posts/2018-12-15-quantile-regression.md

 ![svg](/assets/img/quantile-regression/output_56_1.svg)

-The $y$-values are heteroskedastic as a function of time as well!
+The \\( y \\)-values are heteroskedastic as a function of time as well!
 How about over pickup location?

 ```python